 Search engines exist to find and organize content across the web to deliver the most relevant content to a user given their search query.
-Think of search engine as an answering machine.
+Think of a search engine as an answering machine.
 A user asks a question, and the search engine tries to find the content that answers that question the best.
-How search engines find and rank content can be broken down into the three steps of crawl, index, and rank.
+Search engines find and rank.
+You can break down content into three steps: crawl, index, and rank.

 - Index: Crawlers store and organize content found through the crawling process in a huge database.
 Once a page is in the index, it is eligible to rank search engine results pages (SERPs)

 - Rank: The search engine displays content that it thinks will best answer the user’s query and orders the results with what it believes to be the most helpful at the top.

 We’ll break down the steps you can take to optimize for each of these individually below.

 Crawling: Make sure search engines can find your site.